- Contact the service

 - Birth relatives of an adopted person

-- Young People under 18 years of age and families with an adopted child
+- Young People under 18 years of age and their adoptive families

 - If you are pregnant, and considering adoption for your child

 Adoption touches the lives of many people in different ways.
-Adoption South East's Woking Team are available on 01932 794347, and by email: email@example.com.
+Contact the Adoption South East Team.

 If you're an adult who was adopted as a child

-As an adult who was adopted, you may require support to access information about your adoption, and/or advice about searching for and making contact with your birth relatives.
-How you access information will depend in part on when you were adopted.
+As an adult who was adopted, you may want support to access information about your adoption.
+You may also want advice about searching for and making contact with your birth relatives.
+How you access information will depend, in part, on when you were adopted.

-Please be aware that if you were adopted before 12 November 1975 there is a statutory requirement for you to meet with an adoption support worker, who will share with you the identifying information provided by the General Register Office (GRO).
+Please be aware that if you were adopted before 12 November 1975 you will need to meet with an adoption support worker.
+They will share with you the identifying information provided by the General Register Office (GRO).

-To register your interest in contact or to say that you would not wish for any contact with members of your birth family, get in touch with The National Adoption Contact Register, which is based in Southport.
+To register your interest in contact or to say that you would not wish for any contact with members of your birth family, get in touch with The National Adoption Contact Register.
 If you register, and a member of your birth family has registered or registers in the future, then you will be informed.
 Please be aware that there is a fee for this service.
 Further information and an application form can be obtained from GOV.UK.

 Adopted persons support group